 Paragraphs 6 and 11 are amended.
 Paragraph 20A is added.

-6 AASB 8 Operating Segments applies to: (a) each for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity; ( b ) general purpose financial statements of each other for-profit reporting entity other than for-profit government departments ; and ( c ) financial statements of a for-profit entity other than for-profit government departments t hat are, or are held out to be, general purpose financial statements.
-11 4 Contributions applies to general purpose financial statements of local governments, at departments, other government controlled not-for-profit entities and whole of ats.÷ (a) each not-for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act 2001 and that is a reporting entity; (b) general purpose financial statements of each other not-for-profit entity that is a reporting entity; (c) -financial statements of not-for-profit entities that are, or are held out to be, general purpose financial statements; and (d) -financial statements of GCSs prepared in accordance with AASB-1049.
-20A AASB 10XX Income of Not-for-Profit Entities applies to: ( a ) each not-for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity; ( b ) general purpose financial statements of each other not-for-profit entity that is a reporting entity; and (c) financial statements of a not-for-profit entity that are, or are held out to be, general purpose financial statements.
+- 6 AASB 8 Operating Segments applies to: - each for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity; - (b) general purpose financial statements of each other for-profit reporting entity-other than for-profit government departments; and - (c) financial statements of a for-profit entity other than for-profit government departments-that are, or are held out to be, general purpose financial statements.

+- 11 AASB 1004 Contributions applies to general purpose financial statements of local governments, government departments, other government controlled not-for-profit entities and whole of governments.÷ - (a) each not-for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act 2001 and that is a reporting entity; - (b) general purpose financial statements of each other not for profit entity that is a reporting entity; - (c) financial statements of not-for-profit entities that are, or are held out to be, general purpose financial statements; and - (d) financial statements of GGSs prepared in accordance with AASB 1049.

+- 20A AASB 1058 Income of Not-for-Profit Entities applies to: - (a) each not-for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity; - (b) general purpose financial statements of each other not-for-profit entity that is a reporting entity; and - (c) financial statements of a not-for-profit entity that are, or are held out to be, general purpose financial statements.